THE ULTIMATE OBLIQUES WORKOUT GUIDE

 The external obliques are the muscle group you can see running along your rib cage, and they’re quite the show-offs.
-They are the muscles that most people focus on when training to get ripped obliques.
+They are the core muscles that most people focus on when training to get ripped obliques.

 The external obliques are situated at a downward angle, and they help rotation.
 For example, your external obliques go into overdrive to maintain the leg positions when you do Windshield Wipers.